HabibM02/Capstone/README.md

 The Classification report shows that the model is better at predicting non-Liberal wins than it is at predicting Liberal wins.
 Class 0 is non-Liberal, class 1 is Liberal.
 Confusion Matrix: False negatives (83): These are Liberal wins that were wrongly predicted as non-Liberal.
 False positives (51): Non-Liberal ridings predicted incorrectly as Liberal.

+# Next Steps
+I will delve deeper into expanding on the predictive analytics portion to take into account additional features such as demographic changes or voter turnout.
+I will also create another model for Anomaly Detection to see if there were any major shifts, and if we can try to anticipate such shifts in the future.